kragen/dernocua/text/two-binder-powder-bed-printing.md

 particle size, even slight polymerization would form a continuous network.
-Amorphous silica can handle iron’s sintering temperatures for the little while that’s necessary, and then you can remove it with molten lye or hydrofluoric acid without damaging the iron.l
+Amorphous silica can handle iron’s sintering temperatures for the little while that’s necessary, and then you can remove it with molten lye or hydrofluoric acid without damaging the iron.

 Shrinkage is [already a big problem in ordinary pressed powder metallurgy][0], and the sacrificial-binder approach can solve it